-PDA Society volunteers – our charity is entirely volunteer run by a very small team of very dedicated volunteers who freely give their time, energy and expertise to help others on their PDA journey – you have helped so very many people!
+PDA Society volunteers – our small team of very dedicated volunteers freely give their time, energy and expertise to help others on their PDA journey – you have helped so very many people!
 Thank you also to those who have provided services and skills free of charge to help the PDA Society.

 Adults with PDA talk about the positives …

 Most of these were mentioned as part of Dr Judy Eaton’s talk at our 2018 conference, others were sourced in the PDA Adults Facebook group.

 “The positive aspect of PDA for me is the strong sense of belonging I feel with other PDAers and the freedom it gives me to say no, not your way, I’m doing this life thing in the way I want to without feeling ashamed or guilty.
 I just can’t help it” – Dianna